mlopscommunity/community-survey/survey_goals_and_questions.md

 * How (un)important is each in order to be successful in __your overall team's success__?
 # [4 mins] ML last use case

-NOT FINISHED - this section asks about "the last use case where MLOps was involved" with the intent of building a baseline of how MLOps actually gets applied
+This section asks about "the last use case where MLOps was involved" with the intent of building a baseline of how MLOps actually gets applied.

-## Use case overview

-### Questions
-* Who is the end user?

-* *What data does the model(s) use as features (e.g., inputs)?
-    * User behavior within an application
-    *

-## Prediction display
 ### What do we learn / get by asking this?
-* Help us align the landscape of MLOps tools & processes to the requirements of real world ML deployments
+* Help understand the types of real world ML deployments where MLOps is applied

-### Questions
+### Draft questions
+* What is the business use case?
+* Who (roles) is involved with each part of the process
+* Length of time for different stages of the process
+* Which tools are used?
+* What data sources are using in training and/or production environments?
+* What is the ML application?
+    * Regression
+	* Classification
+	* Probabilistic classification
+	* Retrieval
+	* Ranking/re-ranking
+* What types of data?
+    * tabular
+    * images
+    * text
+    * video
+    * audio
+    * time series
+    * OR multi-modal
+* What is your model's architecture?
+    * boosted (XGboost)
+    * random forest / ensemble model
+    * linear model, regression, elastic net
+    * encoder<>decoder or recurrent model
+    * convolution model
+    * transformer model
+    * graph type of model
+* Approach to releasing models and features (CI/CD, manual releases, etc)

-1) Who is the end user of the prediction(s)?
+* Who is the end user of the prediction(s)?
     * Internal user
     * Customer
     * Other [please specify]

-1) Where are the prediction(s) displayed to the end user?
+* Where are the prediction(s) displayed to the end user?
-    * Dashboard (Tableu, etc)
+    * Dashboard or report (Tableu, etc)
     * Application (web)
     * Application (mobile)
     * Database table (SQL, etc)
     * Other [please specify]

-2) How often does the model's input data change?
+* How often does the model's input data change?
 | | % of features |
 | ----- | ----- |
 | Milliseconds | __ |